hemio-ev/carnivora/README.md

 carnivora
 =========

 A powerfull backend for web-service management.
+Written in YamSql.